ankekat1000/annotator-bias-comment-classification/README.md

-# A matter of education?
-## Investigating annotator bias in classifications of comment quality and incivility across different levels of formal education
+## Investigating annotator bias in comment quality and incivility classification by formal education

 anonymized source-code